 What are your main musical influences?

-What are your thoughts on this auto-tune craze that seems to be trending in some hardcore music?
+Sky Eats Airplane uses a lot of electronica effects, what are your thoughts of the auto-tune trend that seems to be going on right now in some hardcore music?

 What goes into writing a collaborative song?
 Where do you start?

 Zimmerman: I couldn’t answer that as a member of Sky Eats Airplane, but in my other projects, I believe it starts with an idea, and you build.
 Whether it be a vocal idea, an intro on guitar, a beat, a chorus.
 You just have to build, and being open to critcism is key when working with someone else.
 You have to be able to accept it, and use it to your advantage.

 If you could pick one band to tour with, who would it be?

 Zimmerman: I would love to tour with Thrice 🙂 Or Beloved would be awesome too.
 Can’t pick one man, come on now!

 With the ease of buying one song on sites like iTunes, do you think it’s less important to have a “flow” to an album?
 Do you think the fact we can buy one song, it is destructive to concept albums?

 Zimmerman: I do, I believe the destruction of the “album” has already taken it’s toll.
 People are no longer buying albums nearly as often as they used to, even when it’s free to download, people are only getting 1,2, or 3 songs off of a record.
 But that won’t stop me from trying to create the music we make for an album to work as a whole.

 Justin Bieber, thoughts?Zimmerman: Congrats and best of luck to him, people tend to hate a lot more than I can.